-• Provide the effective date of the MOU (not the MOU Amendment).

-• List the agreed upon expiration date (cannot exceed three years).

-• Confirm the purpose of the umbrella MOU.
+- Provide the effective date of the MOU (not the MOU Amendment). - List the agreed upon expiration date (cannot exceed three years). - Confirm the purpose of the umbrella MOU.

-&lt;sup>1 Insert only the name(s) of the program(s) in this space.
+$^{^{1}}$ Insert only the name(s) of the program(s) in this space.
 The names of individual negotiators are not needed.

-The MOU effective date is July 1, 2020.
+The MOU effective date is July 1, 2020July 1, 2023.

-Partners have agreed that the MOU is effective through June 30, 2023.
+Partners have agreed that the MOU is effective through June 30, 2026 July 1, 2023 to June 30, 2026.

 This umbrella Memorandum Of Understanding (MOU) describes the commitment of the Workforce Innovation & Opportunity Act (WIOA) Required Partners ("Partners") to provide integrated delivery of federally-funded workforce services in Local Workforce Innovation Area (LWIA) #1 at the comprehensive One-Stop Center ("Job Center of Lake County") identified in Section 6 of this MOU.
-This MOU defines the workforce services each Partner will provide in LWIA #1, the methods each Partner will use to provide these services, and the roles and responsibilities of all Partners related to service delivery.]
+This MOU defines the workforce services each Partner will provide in LWIA #1, the methods each Partner will use to provide these services, and the roles and responsibilities of all Partners related to service delivery.